Biden says Putin is weighing use of chemical weapons in Ukraine | Politics

 Biden says Putin is weighing use of chemical weapons in Ukraine

-Russian accusations that Kyiv has biological and chemical weapons are false and illustrate that Russian President Vladimir Putin is considering using them himself in his war against Ukraine, U.S. President Joe Biden said on Monday, without citing evidence.
+Russia's false accusations that Kyiv has biological and chemical weapons illustrate that Russian President Vladimir Putin is considering using them himself in his war against Ukraine, U.S. President Joe Biden said on Monday, without citing evidence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)